CCMiResearch/DasContract/README.md

 2. Run `npm install` to install all node dependencies
 3. Run `npm run build` to run a build script (packs all js files and copies dependencies into the dist folder)
 4. Set DasContract.Editor.Web as the startup project and run it.

+### Running E2E tests
+The E2E tests require an address of the running application to test.
+The application may be launched locally and then tested.
+The address can be defined in appsettings.json, inside of the E2E testing project.

 ## Solidity Converter
 The converter allows to automatically transform .dascontract files created using the editor into [Solidity smart contract language](https://docs.soliditylang.org/en/v0.7.4/), which can be then deployed onto the Ethereum blockchain.
 It supports the conversion of DasContract v2.0, an example of a conversion can be found in DasContract.CaseStudies/elections.